Understanding Playwright Timeout

 Use Playwright timeout to handle cases where actions may take longer due to network conditions, slow-loading elements, or dynamic content, ensuring tests don’t hang indefinitely.

-It is critical to understand the Timeout provided by any automation tool.
-In this article, you will learn about the various timeouts that Playwright offers.
+In this article, you will learn about the various timeouts that Playwright offers and when to use which.

 What is Playwright Timeout?